 Edward’s life is thrown into chaos when he is brutally rejected at an important piano audition.
 Anxious to rebuild his shattered ego, he privately consults the only person he truly respects: himself.
 However, when face-to-face with his own reflection, Edward is confronted by a shocking new truth about the world, …

-Matt has written and directed drama, comedy, a US TV documentary series, corporate work, and produced over 100 live shows through ‘Popcorn Taxi’, a popular screen culture event he co-founded in Sydney and Melbourne.
+Matt has written and directed drama, comedy, a US TV documentary series and numerous online ads.
+He has also produced over 100 live shows through ‘Popcorn Taxi’, a popular screen culture event he co-founded in Sydney and Melbourne.

-Matt has a particular interest in comedy and thriller genres, and is focusing his efforts on the development of 4 feature film projects:
+Matt has a particular interest in comedy and thriller genres and is currently writing several film and TV projects:

-Even Odds, a romantic comedy with broad appeal, is also in development, along with Open For Inspection, a low budget rom-com.
+Even Odds, a romantic comedy with broad appeal, is also in development, along with Open For Inspection, a low budget rom con.
+Mother Nature is an epic action-adventure time travel project at first draft stage.